C.S. Marítimo: Stadium

 After a four-year hiatus, the local government pledged €12 million towards the project and construction of the stadium resumed in May 2014.
 The initial work focused on finishing the three stands that had been left incomplete from the previous work and so a further reduction in capacity was made, bringing the number of usable seats to just 4,000.
 The new stands were finished and open to the public in January 2015, with the first game being played in front of 7,000 spectators on 18 January against Braga.
 The following week, demolition started on the main stand to make way for the completion of the stadium project.
 The current capacity of the stadium is 9,500, which will be boosted to 10,600 once the construction of the stands is complete (2 December).

 The club also own the Campo da Imaculada Conceição, a small stadium in the north of Funchal.
 The land it stands on was purchased by supporters and donated to the club who thus constructed the stadium, which was officially inaugurated on 3 October 1965.
 Situated adjacent to the club's Complexo Desportivo, the ground is used for B team-matches and for training sessions.

 Attendances

-The attendances of Marítimo's home games were on a steady decline since the late 1990s, with the average attendance filling just half of the stadium's capacity for many seasons.
-The beginning of the work on the new stadium, on 20 July 2009, initially reduced capacity to 5,000 seats which also contributed to a decline of attendances.
-After opening three new stands in 2015 (7,200 seats) the attendances started to increase, reaching in 2016 a record attendance of the last sixteen years.
+Marítimo have consistently been one of the most attended teams in the Portuguese League and throughout the 1990s were often ranked as having the fourth-highest attendance and support after the big three clubs.
+A reduction in stadium capacity in the late 1990s, due to seating replacing all-standing areas, saw attendance numbers decline.
+From 2009 works to reconstruct the stadium saw a further temporary reduction in capacity to just 5,000 seats, until the newly-renovated project was completed in 2016, raising the capacity to over 10,600 seats.